keskival/universal-embodiment/README.md

 This isn't traditional reinforcement learning guided by sparse rewards.
 It would be madness to try to do sparse reward odelling for the entire living world.
 Instead we'll model the reinforcement through intents which don't suffer from the same problems as reward-based reinforcement learning does.

+Did you know you don't have to use just plain autoregressive objective for token sequences?

 ## Main Challenges

 ### 1. Data from a living world